Nikolai Makarov (general): Chief of the General Staff

 Makarov made a statement about the result of the ongoing reform in December 2009.
 By then, new operational strategic commands were formed in military districts, Air Force aviation regiments and divisions were replaced by air bases, and a submarine command was created in the Navy.
 The number of officers was reduced from 355,000 to 150,000.
 Also that year, Ground Forces divisions were disbanded and 85 brigades were created.
 In 2011 it was reported that 160 generals and colonels in Moscow were dismissed from service after refusing to be transferred from the capital to other regions.
 They were in disagreement with Makarov, who thought that officers should not spend too much of their career in Moscow.
 In early 2012 Makarov gave an order to establish the Special Operations Forces Command.

 Makarov also made a significant amount of international trips.
 He met with his American counterpart, the U.S. Chairman of the Joint Chiefs of Staff, on several occasions, including Admiral Mike Mullen in October 2008, June 2009, January 2010, May 2011, and September 2011; and General Martin Dempsey in July 2012.
 Their talks focused on U.S.-Russia military cooperation and the New START treaty negotiations.
 In January 2012, Makarov visited the NATO headquarters in Belgium, where he met with the Supreme Allied Commander Europe, Admiral James Stavridis, and attended a meeting of the NATO-Russia Council.

 He said in early 2012 that his reforms successfully reorganized the military, and that the next Chief of the General Staff could focus on re-equipping the military with advanced technology.
 Makarov's tenure was the Chief of the General Staff was extended by President Medvedev in October 2009 and by President Putin in July 2012.
 In March 2012 he was awarded the title Hero of the Russian Federation by the president.
 The way this was done was criticized by Nikolai Kolomeitsev, a member of the State Duma Defense Committee and opponent of the military reform, who questioned the granting of the award in secretive circumstances.
 The head of the Defense Committee, Vladimir Komoyedov, said that it was "unethical."

 On 9 November 2012 Makarov was removed from his post by President Vladimir Putin and retired from the military, three days after the removal of Defense Minister Serdyukov over an alleged corruption scandal relating to military procurement.
-Colonel General Valery Gerasimov, who had been Makarov's deputy chief from 2010 to 2012, was appointed as his replacement, being the choice of the new defense minister, Sergei Shoigu.
+Colonel General Valery Gerasimov, who had been Makarov's deputy chief from 2010 to 2012, was appointed as his replacement, being the choice of the new defense minister, Sergey Shoigu.